Code-Institute-Submissions/weather-app/README.md

 a weather in choisen city.

 ### Fonts:
-My first choice of font was <a href="https://fonts.google.com/?query=Martel+Sans&selection.family=Lato">Martel Sans</a> because it looks tidy and neat but also has soft edges to make text look not too heavy for a reader.
+My choice of a font was <a href="https://fonts.google.com/?query=Sansita+Swashed&selection.family=Lato">Sansita Swashed</a> because it looks a little bit different than the others and it has a soft and edgy style to it which can attract users who are bored of our days standards.

-I also used another font which was <a href="https://fonts.google.com/?query=Josefin+Sans&selection.family=Lato">Josefin Sans</a> for short biography paragraph of Linkin Park band.
-I wanted paragraph to stand out a little bit and this font was perfect for that.

 ### Icons:
 The icons used as social links in footer section.
 They are all known social website's icons.
 I used 'font-awesome' 'Facebook', 'Instagram', 'Twitter'